How to Use This Page

 Bates students tend to be up for just about anything.
 It’s a good thing we have about three dozen majors and two dozen minors.

 Some are liberal-arts classics (history, mathematics, philosophy).
-Some are STEM-focused (neuroscience, engineering, geology).
+Some are STEM-focused (neuroscience, engineering, earth and climate sciences).
 Many draw from more than one discipline (American cultural studies, environmental studies, biochemistry, gender & sexuality studies).
 And some won’t exist until you invent them — by designing your own major with the help of a faculty mentor.

 Life on Campus